Voter beware: US tells public how to avoid election mischief

 How someone voted is private.
 But information about who is eligible to vote, how often a person votes and for which party is publicly available through a variety of sources.

-That’s why authorities said there was nothing to be concerned about last month when Russian media reported that some U.S. voter registration information was available on a hacker’s forum.
+That’s why authorities said there was nothing to be concerned about several weeks ago when Russian media reported that some U.S. voter registration information was available on a hacker’s forum.

 The FBI and CISA issued a reminder not long after that unnamed “foreign actors” and cyber criminals are spreading false information intended to discredit the American electoral process, including by falsely claiming to have hacked and leaked voter information.

-Even if those foreign actors or cyber criminals had such information, it wouldn’t do anything to stop an American from casting a ballot or provide a way to manipulate the vote.
-The U.S. agencies say they have no information that any attacktargeting election infrastructure has compromised the integrity of election results or the accuracy of voter registration information, or prevented an election from occurring.
+Even if those foreign actors or cyber criminals had such information, there’s no indication it would do anything to stop an American from casting a ballot or provide a way to manipulate the vote.
+The U.S. agencies say they have no information that any attack targeting election infrastructure has compromised the integrity of election results or the accuracy of voter registration information, prevented a registered voter from casting a ballot, or prevented an election from occurring.

 CYBER THREATS TO VOTING SYSTEMS